-AutoEntry Sync runs as a Windows Service.
-When installed for the first time, AutoEntry Sync will run with LOCAL SYSTEM credentials.
+The AutoEntry Sync App runs as a Windows Service by default.
+When installed for the first time, it will run with local system credentials.

 Unfortunately, these credentials do not have access to the network shares, thus they prevent AutoEntry Sync services from using them.

-In order to access these network shares, the AutoEntry Sync service will therefore have to execute under different user credentials.
-This short document explains how to set up such a user.
+In order to access these network shares, the AutoEntry Sync service will have to execute under different user credentials.
+This article explains how to set up such a user.